 We aim to keep the site’s focus fairly general, to attract and keep the interest of all friends of Tanzania.
 Nature, society, culture, tourism, and current events will all be themes reflected in the site’s content.

-As a low-budget, family project, we will include information related to our own, ongoing discovery of Tanzania.
-This is not because of conceit or an exaggerated notion of our family’s especial importance, but in view of the capacity of the “human touch” to generate and keep readers’ interest, especially in comparison with a more sterile format, marked by a faceless production team.
+As a family project, we will include information related to our own, ongoing discovery of Tanzania.
+This results not from conceit nor an exaggerated notion of our family’s especial importance, but from a view toward the capacity of the human element to generate and keep readers’ interest, especially in contrast to a more sterile format.